︎

 WE TBD

-Design consultant for the exhibition ‘We TBD’, L.A based artist Olga Koumoundouros
+Design consultant for the exhibition ‘We TBD’, by L.A based artist Olga Koumoundouros

 Los Angeles (USA) / Human Resources (HRLA) non-profit exhibition and performance space / Design - built / 2018